lopeselio/CeloPlaygrounds-CELOBrate/README.md

 ## Highlights from the Pride Month in 2022

 - We have seen that artwork collections are used and have been immortalized in the form of NFTs — the blockchain-based digital property certificates that are proving popular in the art world
-- Recently, in celebration of the Pride Month, NFT collection paying tribute to a selection of pride icons has been launched to raise funds for organizations fighting for the rights of LGBTQ+ community of people all over the United States.
-One such collection called, ** “Pride Icons" ** is billed as “the world’s largest LGBTQI+ NFT collection.
+- Recently, in celebration of the Pride Month, NFT collection paying tribute to a selection of pride icons has been launched to raise funds for organizations fighting for the rights of LGBTIQ+ community of people all over the United States.
+One such collection called, ** “Pride Icons" ** is billed as “the world’s largest LGBTIQ+ NFT collection.
-- A lot of funds have been donated to charities and organizations fighting for the rights of people in the LGBTQI+ community, like GLAAD and the Trevor Project, and the world believes that once a strong community has been built up, once we get more people, we can do so much good for this world through web3.
+- A lot of funds have been donated to charities and organizations fighting for the rights of people in the LGBTIQ+ community, like GLAAD and the Trevor Project, and the world believes that once a strong community has been built up, once we get more people, we can do so much good for this world through web3.

 # Built With
 - React JS User Interface